 IRR is just the way to calculate an investment's overall rate of return when there are multiple years with unequal cash flows.
 So any IRR number in years without the last cash flow (the pre-tax or after-tax sale) is meaningless.
 NPV is just the IRR calculation in reverse, so unless there's a sale input, this is invalid too.

-• It's the most comprehensive and accurate tool for analyzing real estate investments, because you have total control of most every dollar in every year.
+• It's a comprehensive money tool for analyzing real estate investments, because you have total control of most every dollar in every year.

 • Because of all of the manual overrides, you can illustrate ANY method of real estate financing: No loans at all, fixed-rate loans, variable-rate mortgages, interest-only loans, multiple loans, refinancing, paying additional principal payments, and most anything else you want to model.

-Let's face it; no software program can adequately account for even simple loan scenarios.
-Even if you have a fixed rate mortgage in the Real World, no software program will come up with the same numbers that you're actually paying.
+Let's face it; few software programs can adequately account for even simple loan scenarios.
+Even if you have a fixed rate mortgage, it's rare that it will come up with the same numbers that you're actually paying on a mortgage.

 • The real estate program calculates all four depreciation categories independently of each other: 27.5 years for residential property, 39 years for commercial property, 5 years for appliances, and 15 years for land improvements.